 Pyle, near Bridgend (SS 8104 8349)

 This was a drift mine that was driven into the Upper-Nine-Feet seam in 1918 by the Cribbwr Fawr Collieries Limited of Salisbury House, Swansea and worked along with the Cribbwr Fawr Colliery.
 It eventually reached down to the Gellideg seam which was at a depth of 759 feet 7 inches.
-It was located approximately two miles to the south-west of Aberbaiden Colliery.
+It was located approximately two miles to the southwest of Aberbaiden Colliery.

-Between the Gellideg and Two-Feet-Nine coal seams, there were 18 main seams totalling 97.5 feet of coal in 1,200 feet of vertical strata.
+Between the Gellideg and Two-Feet-Nine coal seams, 18 main seams totalling 97.5 feet of coal in 1,200 feet of vertical strata.
 The seams averaged 5 feet 5 inches in thickness with an average distance of 75 feet between them.
 There were several abnormalities within the coal seams in this area with the normally two feet thick Gellideg seam averaging nine feet at this colliery.

 The Gellideg seam was called the Cribbwr Fawr and was worked with a thickness of between 8 feet 10 inches and 9 feet 3 inches.
 The Upper-Five-Feet seam was known as the Nine-Feet seam and was worked.
 It had a thickness of up to 12 feet 5 inches.
 The Yard seam was called a Six-Feet seam and was worked with a thickness of 54 inches.
 The Upper-Nine-Feet seam was known as the South Fawr seam and was extensively worked.
 It had a thickness of between 10 feet and 13 feet.
 The Red Vein seam was known as the North Fawr seam and was worked at a thickness of between 46 inches to 52 inches.

 A small area of the Caerau seam, which was called the Cae Garw seam at this colliery, was worked at a thickness of between 60 inches to 72 inches.
 Just to confuse you more the Two-Feet-Nine seam was also called the lantern seam, and the Upper-Four-Feet seam was the Bower Fawr seam.
 The Lower-Four-Feet seam was called the Bodwr Fach seam, the Six-Feet seam was also called the Esgyn or Caegarw seam.
 The Bute seam was known as the Drydydd, the Seven-Feet seam was the Slatog Fach while the Slatog Fawr seam was the combined Five-Feet/Gellideg seam.
-Based on the Nine-Feet seam this colliery’s coals were classed as type 301B Prime Coking Coals for use as foundry or blast furnace coke.
+Based on the Nine-Feet seam this colliery’s coals were classed as type 301B Prime Coking Coals for use as a foundry or blast furnace coke.

 On the 2nd of November 1927, G.L.
 Rees, aged 20 years, and a dumper was killed in a conveyor accident.
 On the 4th of July 1928, Edward Look, aged 46 years, and a collier died under a roof fall.
 On the 9th of August 1928, John Evans, aged 44 years, and a repairer died under a roof fall.
 While on the 2nd of July 1936, Brinley Yewer was aged only 15 years, and a collier’s boy, when he was killed under a roof fall.